Multi-Embodiment Robotic Retargeting via Guided Diffusion Model: INTRODUCTION

-\section{Introduction}
+The retargeting of diverse and kinematically feasible reference trajectories from human demonstrations facilitates the transfer of human skills to robots, thereby simplifying the learning of complex tasks.
+However, existing motion retargeting pipelines are heavily tied to specific skeletons with individually hand-crafted settings, which limits scalability across heterogeneous embodiments.
+In this work, our unified framework transfers given reference motions to multiple heterogeneous robots via a transformer-based diffusion model.
+We represent robotic skeletons as graph structures, enabling effective extraction of topological and geometrical properties via customized attention mechanisms.
+Due to the scarcity of high-quality motion datasets for diverse robots, we guide the diffusion model with energy-based retargeting losses.
+Experiments across heterogeneous robots validate the effectiveness of our unified kinematically feasible retargeting framework on controllable kinematic structures, unseen embodiments, diverse motion domains, and sim-to-sim whole-body tracking tasks.

-Legged robots have demonstrated impressive dynamic capabilities~\citep{van24, li24, rad24} such as walking, running, and jumping, thanks to advancements in reinforcement learning.
-However, each motion still requires independently tuned reward functions~\citep{van24, jiang24}, particularly for long-horizon or complex tasks.
-To alleviate this, many works~\citep{he24h2o,he24omnih2o,ji24exbody2} incorporate imitation learning to leverage motion references from humans or other robots.
-Yet, motion retargeting remains a core challenge, as human and robot skeletons differ significantly in anatomy, kinematics, and dynamics.
-Existing retargeting methods~\citep{ayusawa17,yoon24, fu24,he24h2o} are typically tailored to specific robots, limiting scalability and requiring manual adjustments that do not fundamentally resolve the overhead.
-In this work, we focus on developing a unified motion retargeting framework for retargeting reference motions across heterogeneous embodiments to reduce the need for robot-specific engineering.
+\section{INTRODUCTION}

-In recently years, motion retargeting problem has been widely studied in graphics and robotics.
-However, most of them focus on single pair retarget.
-Generalizing existing retargeting pipelines to a group of embodiments faces two major challenges.
-First, different robots embody different skeletal structures, resulting in kinematically inconsistent data that is difficult to directly input into a fixed-size model.
-Both the kinematic characteristics and the joint correspondences in retargeting exhibit variable-length structures.
-Even though existing approaches use graph-based pipelines to model such data, they are typically tied to specific graph topologies and struggle to generalize across different robot embodiments.
-Second, paired motion datasets for multiple embodiments are commonly unavailable in cross-embodiment motion retargeting.
-Some methods\citep{choi20,choi21} rely on generating motion data for specific robot pairs, either through model-based optimization or by leveraging existing datasets.
-However, generalizing this approach to multi-robot scenarios is impractical, especially when new robot motion data is unavailable.
+Legged robots have demonstrated impressive dynamic capabilities~\cite{van24,li24,rad24} such as walking, running, and jumping, thanks to advancements in reinforcement learning.
+However, each motion still requires independently tuned reward functions~\cite{van24, jiang24}, which hinders long-horizon or complex tasks.
+To alleviate this, mainstream studies~\cite{he24h2o,he24omnih2o,ji24exbody2} incorporate imitation learning to utilize kinematically feasible joint-level motion references, which are retargeted from human or other robot demonstrations.
+However, existing retargeting methods~\cite{ayusawa17,yoon24,he24h2o} are typically tailored to specific robots, limiting scalability and requiring manual adjustments that do not fundamentally resolve the overhead.
+In this work, we focus on developing a unified kinematically feasible motion retargeting framework for heterogeneous robotic embodiments to reduce the need for robot-specific engineering.